-Millet is an interesting gluten-free little round yellow nutritious grain with a tiny dot on one side (this is where it was attached to the grain it was growing on).
+Millet is an interesting gluten-free little round yellow nutritious grain -- actually a seed -- with a tiny dot on one side (this is where it was attached to the stalk it was growing on).

 Once many years ago, when feeling adventurous, I decided to give millet a try.
 But I overcooked it, and it turned out extremely dry.

 Then, one fateful day, I tried one more time.
 This time I attempted a millet loaf (sort of like meatloaf but made with millet).
 It turned out tender and delicious, and I've been enjoying this power-packed grain ever since.